josxha/OryUI/README.md

 ﻿# OryDotNet

-This project provides front ends for the [Ory](https://www.ory.sh/) Identity Management, Authentication and Authorization backends.
+This project provides front ends for the [Ory](https://www.ory.sh/) Kratos APIs.

+Ory Kratos is a FOSS solution to Identity Management, Authentication and Authorization.

 ## State of development